 I must say, the test is one of the easiest among others that I attended.
 They would mostly be organized by cocubes.
 Questions included analysis of basic graphs, solution to simple quadratic equations, puzzles on patterns, etc. It’s no big deal.
 Just know how to solve frequent types of questions.
 There is no negative marking, and only 15 questions.
 So answer all of them and take enough time to solve it.
 Make sure most of your answers are right before moving on.

 Along with this, they had a personality questionnaire, via Facebook.
 It’s a basic analysis of your personality.
 The only point to be noted here is that your answers should be consistent.
-They ask the same question in three different ways.
-So answer them so that they are consistent.

 Round 2: Puzzle / Business scenarios